Advertiser Disclosure

 • Delta Comfort+ customers

-Note from Delta’s boarding chart: Silver Medallion members will not have a dedicated Priority Boarding zone on Delta flights departing Amsterdam (AMS) and Paris (CDG) due to Air France-KLM boarding policies.
+Note this message from Delta’s boarding chart: “Due to Air France-KLM boarding policies, Silver Medallion members will not have a dedicated Priority Boarding zone on Delta flights departing Amsterdam (AMS) and Paris (CDG).”

-Delta Silver Medallion members are the first main cabin group to board, behind all other elite customers and those seated in the premium cabin.
-They are ahead, however, of those seated in Main Cabin 2 and 3.
+Delta Silver Medallion members are in Zone 5, behind all other elite customers and those seated in the premium cabin.

-On many hub-to-hub flights, it won’t be surprising to see Silver Medallions board midway through the boarding process due to a large number of higher elite customers onboard.
+On many hub-to-hub flights, don’t be surprised to see Silver Medallions board midway through the boarding process because of a large number of higher elite customers on board.

 Hertz Car Rental Bonus Miles ($25)

 Most flight rewards start at a minimum of 5,000 miles, and generally, these are off-peak days with not-so-popular flights.
-So you’d need to rent 5 times from Hertz to even receive 1 of these free flights.
-This said, free points are better than no points!
+So you’d need to rent from Hertz 5 times to even receive 1 of these free flights.
+Still, free points are better than no points!

 Priority Waitlist ($25)